ProxeusApp/proxeus-core/docs/build_docker.md

 This will build the proxeus-core image based on your current project and use a deployed image for the document service.

+## Using Docker for the build

-If you're having trouble, try a clean full build, specifying each of the configuration files:
+If you're having trouble, try a clean full Docker build, specifying each of the configuration files:

 ```
 make clean